Marcus Jones (cornerback)

-Marcus Elliot Jones (born October 22, 1998) is an American professional football cornerback and punt returner for the New England Patriots of the National Football League (NFL).
+Marcus Elliot Jones (born October 22, 1998) is an American professional football cornerback, punt returner and slot receiver for the New England Patriots of the National Football League (NFL).
 He played college football for the Troy Trojans and the Houston Cougars.
 Jones was selected by the Patriots in the third round of the 2022 NFL draft.

 Early life

 Jones grew up in Enterprise, Alabama and attended Enterprise High School, where he played basketball and football.
 He was named all-state as a senior after recording 27 tackles with five interceptions and 16 passes broken up on defense and returning three punts and one kickoff for touchdowns.